flexiant/concerto/README.md

 Firewall update returns the complete set of rules.
 As you can see, now LDAP and LDAPS ports are open.

 ## Blueprint Update
+We have already used [blueprints](#blueprint) before.
+So you might already know that we can delete and update blueprints.

+### Blueprint Update Case
 Let's pretend there is an existing Joomla blueprint, and that we want to update the previous password to a safer one.

 This is the Joomla blueprint that we created in a previous use case.